 The decision came after Minister of Interior Prince Abdulaziz Bin Saud Bin Naif recently issued a ministerial decision calling for the amendment of the public decorum regulation following the provisions of Articles 7 and 9 of the regulations.

-It is noteworthy that the decorum regulation came into force on Nov.
+It is noteworthy that the public decorum regulation came into force on Nov.
 2, 2019.
-The minister of the Interior approved the rules identifying 19 violations that are punishable by fines; ranging from SR50 to SR6,000, and that was before being amended by the latest decision.
+The minister of the Interior approved the rules identifying 19 violations that are punishable by fines ranging from SR50 to SR6,000, and that was before being amended by the latest decision.